 The Hotalings moved back to the United States in 1972 and Bill and Sandra Bussiere were asked to consider leaving their business in Montreal in order to provide support to the Prayer Breakfast movement.
 Bill, Sandra and their three daughters moved to Ottawa and Bill continued being available to Members of Parliament in Ottawa and to other leaders from across Canada until his death in 1994.
 Rev. Jim Lee then assumed the leadership of the Prayer Breakfast on a part-time basis.
 Bill’s wife Sandra also worked with Jim, and Members of Parliament continued meeting weekly and holding the annual National Prayer Breakfasts.

 In 2004, Jack Murta, a former Chair of the weekly Parliamentary Prayer Breakfast and a Member of Parliament from 1970-1988, felt called by God to consider working with MPs on Parliament Hill.
 After a period of discernment, Jack and his wife Lyn moved back to Ottawa in 2005.
 He continues working with men and women in leadership roles in various parts of Canada.

 The National Prayer Breakfast also has a Member of Parliament who serves as the Chair.
 The most recent Chair of the National Prayer Breakfast was Bob Zimmer, MP.
 The new Chair of the National Prayer Breakfast is Cathay Wagantall, the MP for Yorkton-Melville (Saskatchewan).
-Her office is responsible for coordinating the 56th Annual Prayer Breakfast to be held on May 27, 2021.
+Her office is responsible for coordinating the 57th Annual Prayer Breakfast to be held in 2022.